fenimore/ghess/README.md

 # Instructions
-- ghess.go is the chess program.
-Run clichess.go, in the `ui/` directory in order to play a game of chess.
+`ghess.go` is a go package responsible for representing a chess board, parsing PGN input, and validating moves.
+In the `ui/` directory, `clichess.go` is a simple interface for testing.

+After putting the source in `$GOPATH/src/github.com/polypmer/ghess/`, try

+    go run ui/clichess.go

 # Features
 - Most rules are implemented: